Americans Getting Married in Italy – Documentation

 - Nulla Osta (or affidavit) released by the American Consulate in Italy and legalized with an Apostille and

 - Atto Notorio released by the Italian Consulate in the USA or by an Italian Court.
-In case the citizen is a resident of Italy, he/she will also have to apply for a Notice of Marriage his/her local Commune (town hall/registrar in Italy).
+In the case that the citizen is a resident of Italy, he/she will also have to apply for a Notice of Marriage at his/her local Commune (town hall/registrar in Italy).

 NULLA OSTA / AFFIDAVIT

-- The required “Nulla Osta” Affidavit form is available for download.
-Please print out and complete the form, but do not sign it until you are in front of a consular officer in one of the consular sections in Italy responsible for your wedding city.
+- The required “Nulla Osta” (Sworn Statement/Affidavit Form) is available for download once you apply for the appointment (there is one office per city where you will meet the USA Consulate).
+Please print out and complete the form, but do not sign it until you are in front of a consular officer in one of the consular sections in Italy responsible for the city of your wedding.

-- Be sure to book a meeting with the US consulate via their website (above) at least two months before your arrival in Italy.
-Some consular sections are only opened to the public a couple of days a week, so be sure you plan your trip and wedding in Italy accordingly.
+- Be sure to book a meeting with the US consulate in the relevant city via their website (above) at least two months before your arrival in Italy.
+Some consular sections are only opened to the public a couple of days per week, so be sure you plan your trip and wedding in Italy accordingly.

-- The Nulla Osta will have to be LEGALIZED at the local Prefettura, adding an administrative fee stamp of 16,00€ per document to the amount.
-This is handled by Efffetti, but consider that the Prefetturas are only open in the mornings, and if we do not have the Nulla Osta by 10 – 10:30 am, we might not be able to have the legalization before the following day.
-Some Prefettura only work by appointment and some have closing days (i.e. Rome is closed on Wednesdays)
+- The Nulla Osta will have to be LEGALIZED at the local Prefettura, adding an administrative fee stamp of 16,00€ per document to the amount of 50 US$.
+This is handled by Efffetti but consider that the Prefetturas are only open in the mornings, and if we do not have the Nulla Osta by 10 – 10:30 am, we might only be able to have the legalization done the following day.
+Some Prefettura only work by appointment and some have days they are closed (i.e. Rome is closed on Wednesdays).

 The atto notorio is a statutory declaration which the American citizen must swear in front of the Italian Consul in the USA.
-Two witnesses and some documentation are also required.
-Alternatively, the same can be sworn in front of a local court in Italy, still in the presence of two witnesses and the same documents.
-The Atto Notorio is released immediately, but the preparation of the documents might require some days.
-If you plan to do this in Italy, we can assist you, but you must be in Italy with 2 witnesses at least a full week before the day of the wedding.
+Two to four witnesses (depending on the State where you live) and some documentation is also required.
+Alternatively, the same can be sworn in front of a local court in Italy, still in the presence of two witnesses and with your passports.
+The Atto Notorio is released immediately, but the preparation of the documents might require a few days.
+If you plan to do this in Italy, we can assist you, but you must be in Italy, with 2 witnesses, at least a full week before the day of the wedding.